lpubsppop01/AnyFilterVSIX/README.md

 ## Features
 * Settings by "AnyTextFilter Settings..." in Tools menu.
 * Registered filter commands will show following the Settings command.
-* Some samples are available on filter registration: sed, AWK, Cygwin bash, Mono C# Script
+* Some samples are available on filter registration: sed, AWK, Cygwin bash, Mono C# Script and so on

 ## Download
 [AnyTextFilterVSIX.vsix](https://github.com/lpubsppop01/AnyTextFilterVSIX/raw/master/AnyTextFilterVSIX.vsix)